Nature And Importance Of The CPAT

 Equipment Carry: Candidates are required to carry power tools from the fire apparatus in the required amount of time without dropping them on site.
 It should be known that no warnings are given during this event.

-Search: Candidates are required to search for survivors in this event of the firefighter CPAT test and they are disqualified if any request for help is made during this task.
+Search: Candidates are required to search for survivors in this event; and they are disqualified if any request for help is made during this task.
 No warnings are given during this event.

 Rescue: Candidates have to carry a mannequin of approximately 75kgs to the finish line after their search is completed.
 For this event, only one warning is given to candidates in case of they stop before the finish line.